S-Fort/Mod_Testing/README.md

 Mod_Testing
 ===========

-Me trying to understand 1.7 when the last code i tucked was 1.4
+Me trying to understand 1.7 when the last code i tuched was 1.4